 Acupuncture Works for Head Pain

-In Chinese Medicine, migraine and tension headache are both classified as “tou tong” or head pain.
+In Chinese Medicine, migraine and tension headaches are both classified as “tou tong” or head pain.
 Specific points on the head and extremities (hands and feet) are almost always selected because they are empirical for head pain, meaning their use has been documented with a high reported success rate over a long span of time, even centuries.
-One classic example is Large Intestine 4, the point lying at the midpoint between the forefinger and the thumb, on the first
+One classic example is Large Intestine 4, the point lying at the midpoint between the forefinger and the thumb.

 A Note On When to Seek Treatment for Headaches

 It is not always easy to predict when you are going to get a migraine.
-Once there is an escalating pattern of pain, not only is it difficult for the patient to leave the house (or darkened room), it is also difficult for the practitioner to intervene in time and it can be like trying to stop a “running train.”
+Once there is an escalating pattern of pain, not only is it difficult for the patient to leave the house (or darkened room), but it is also difficult for the practitioner to intervene in time and it can be likened to trying to stop a “running train.”

 However, it should also be noted that receiving treatment during the incidence of a mild-to-moderate headache can often stop it right in its tracks, so do not hesitate to call or make an appointment in such instances.